-- Criterion 1.
-Have obtained a minimum of 45 semester credit hours: - Criterion 2.
+Criterion 1.
+Have obtained a minimum of 45 semester credit hours:

+Criterion 2.
 File an application for admission to the Teacher Education Program on the official form provided.
 The application must be accompanied by a wordprocessed autobiographical sketch of no more than two pages.
-The autobiography should reveal an alert, resourceful person of sound and stable character who exemplifies the following traits: strong desire to learn, 2) a strong desire to become an effective teacher, 3) a genuine interest in people, especially young people, 4) the ability to work well with others, and 5) a willingness to go beyond average expectations in hours devoted to study and involvement in school and community activities. - Criterion 3.
-Submit an ACT minimum composite score of 21 or minimum PRAXIS I scores of 173 in Reading, 172 in Writing, and 173 in Mathematics. - Criterion 4.
+The autobiography should reveal an alert, resourceful person of sound and stable character who exemplifies the following traits: strong desire to learn, 2) a strong desire to become an effective teacher, 3) a genuine interest in people, especially young people, 4) the ability to work well with others, and 5) a willingness to go beyond average expectations in hours devoted to study and involvement in school and community activities.

+Criterion 3.
+Submit an ACT minimum composite score of 21; OR minimum PRAXIS I scores of 173 in Reading, 172 in Writing, and 173 in Mathematics; OR have obtained a cumulative grade-point average of 2.75 or above on a 4.0 scale.
+(A student may satisfy Criterion 3 by submitting passing scores on the subject area PRAXIS II tests.)

+Criterion 4.
 Demonstrate competency in written communication through an impromptu written response to a question in the applicant's field of study.
-The sample will be evaluated for writing skills, content, organization, and style. - Criterion 5.
-Demonstrate competency in verbal communication during an individual oral interview. - Criterion 6.
-Have obtained a cumulative grade-point average of 2.75 or above on a 4.0 scale. - Criterion 7.
-Have obtained a grade of "C" or better in the following courses. - A. ENG 101 (English Composition I) and ENG 102 (English Composition II); - B. EDU 202 (Foundations of Teaching and Education); - C. EDU 203 (Microcomputers and Media in the Classroom): - D. For IECE majors: CDF 203 (Child Development I) and CDF 204 (Child Development II). - Criterion 8.
-Obtain three letters of recommendation: A. One from the major advisor;
+The sample will be evaluated for writing skills, content, organization, and style.

+Criterion 5.
+Demonstrate competency in verbal communication during an individual oral interview.

+Criterion 6.
+Have obtained a grade of "C" or better in

+the following courses.

+- A. ENG 101 (English Composition I) and ENG 102 (English Composition II); - B. EDU 202 (Foundations of Teaching and Education): - C. EDU 203 (Microcomputers and Media in the Classroom); - D. For IECE majors: CDF 203 (Child Development I) and CDF 204 (Child Development II).

+Criterion 7.
+Obtain three letters of recommendation:

-- B. One from a KSU instructor with whom the applicant has completed a course; and - C. One from an area public/private school teacher with whom the applicant has had field-based experience. - Criterion 9.
-Receive clearance from the Vice President for Student Affairs, upon request by the Division of Education and Human Services. - Criterion 10.
-Present a portfolio (generated in beginning EDU courses) for admission to the Teacher Education Program (Major Checkpoint 1).
+- A. One from the major advisor; - B. One from a KSU instructor with whom the applicant has completed a course; and - C. One from an area public/private school teacher with whom the applicant has had field-based experience.

+Criterion 8.
+Receive clearance from the Vice President for Student Affairs, upon request by the School of Education.